Ziziou91/cloud_learning/what_is_cloud/README.md

 Cloud computing is the delivery of computing services - such as servers, storage, databases, networking, software, and more—over the internet (cloud).

-Instead of owning the hardware and infrastructure required for computing applications, companies can rent access from applications to storage from a cloud service provider.
+Instead of owning the hardware and infrastructure required for computing applications, companies can rent access to applications and storage from a cloud service provider.
 This is a marked difference to how infrastructure and hardware was historically managed - companies would have to have their own servers and databases on-site.

 ## Cloud deployment models